sheezylion/web-solution-with-wordpress/README.md

 and add this

 ```
-UUID=<uuid of your dbdata-vg-apps> /var/www/html ext4 defaults 0 0
+UUID=<uuid of your dbdata-vg-db> /var/www/html ext4 defaults 0 0
 UUID=<uuid of your dbdata-vg-logs> /var/log ext4 defaults 0 0
 ```